News & Events

 Why would I come to you for help?

 You would come to me for help because I enjoy problem-solving and approach challenges with curiosity.
-With my diverse experience in computer science (i.e. software development, AI, ML, HPC), research, and mentoring, I strive to provide thoughtful and effective guidance tailored to each situation.
-I’m committed to doing my best to help others succeed as a member of the User support team.
+With my experience in different computer science sub fields (i.e. software development, AI, ML, HPC, GPU computing), research, and mentoring, I try to provide guidance for specific situation.

 What’s one thing you wish you’d known when you started working in HPC?